 Customs People (CPs) help to welcome new, transfer, and guest students.
 They live in the halls and assist in making the transition to college life smooth for these students who are new to Bryn Mawr College, as well as provide ongoing support throughout the academic year.
-The CPs are part of the Office of Student Activities & Orientation.
+The CPs are part of the Office of Student Activities and Orientation.

-Student Activities & Orientation Assistants
+Activities and Orientation Assistants

 Hall Advisers (HAs) assist in developing a living-learning community among residents, help with the administrative operations of the hall, and educate students about College policies and the Honor Code.
 The HAs are part of the Residential Life Office.

 Working closely with the Pensby Center, Community Diversity Assistants (CDAs) help the Bryn Mawr College community understand and celebrate its diversity across a variety of categories, e.g. race, socioeconomic class, gender identity, sexuality, etc.

 Peer Mentors are trained to help students navigate college life by identifying and implementing techniques for time and stress management, effective note taking skills, professor-student interaction conventions, course specific study techniques, and maintaining balance at Bryn Mawr.